If you don’t have customers, you don’t have a business.

 Invite the customer to share their feedback and show that you’re listening.
 Listen without judgment, and work with them to figure out how to solve the problem.

-This is vital to get right when 71% of customers stop doing business with an organization due to bad customer service.
+This is vital to get right when 92% of customers stop doing business with an organization after three (or fewer) poor customer service experiences.

 Plus, negative customer feedback is an incredible opportunity to find out exactly how to improve your product or service.
 As Bill Gates said, “Your most unhappy customers are your greatest source of learning.”